BEST ABM PLATFORMS IN 2026: THE TOP TOOLS FOR B2B MARKETERS

 Not all ABM looks the same.
 Three approaches dominate:

-One-to-many (programmatic ABM): Scaled ABM across large account lists using automation and intent data.
+3. One-to-many (programmatic ABM): Scaled ABM across large account lists using automation and intent data.
 Terminus and RollWorks shine here.

-ITSMA's ABM Framework is worth reading before you decide which model to pursue — and which platform investment makes sense.
+ITSMA's ABM Framework is worth reading before you decide which model to pursue, and which platform investment makes sense.

-Ask hard questions about content personalisation
+Ask hard questions about content personalization

 Content is the fuel.
 Every ABM programme needs it.
-But most platforms don't tell you whether that content is actually being read — or what's resonating with each account.
+But most platforms don't tell you whether that content is actually being read, or what's resonating with each account.

-If the answer to any of those is no — or "sort of" — that's a gap worth taking seriously.
-McKinsey research on personalisation shows that companies excelling at personalisation generate 40% more revenue from those activities than average players.
+McKinsey research on personalization shows that companies excelling at personalization generate 40% more revenue from those activities than average players.
 The stakes are real.

 Check the integration depth